nikvo1/napari-nuclephaser/docs/Widgets/Calibrate with known number.rst

 ..
 Tip:: You can use uncalibrated model with **Predict on single image widget**, manually correct the result with Napari set of tools and use **Count points on single image** widget to manually count the number of objects on an image.

+Further parameters are **advanced settings**.
+Consider changing them only if you have troubles with default ones.

 **Postprocess** field is a part of sliced inference parameters.
 It's an optional parameter, learn more at :doc:`page about sliced inference </General information/Sliced inference overview>`.